 Claude code

-With AI coding tools, I write a prompt describing what I want on a page—a particular layout, photo gallery, video, headers, footers, navigation, backgrounds, links, fonts, forms, whatever—and the AI writes the code and delivers me a perfectly formatted file to download.
+With AI coding tools, I write a prompt describing what I want on a page—a particular layout, photo gallery, video, headers, footers, navigation, backgrounds, links, fonts, forms, whatever.
+AI writes the code and delivers me a perfectly formatted file to download.
 It often suggests improvements that I hadn’t thought to ask for.

 BBEdit code